Chinlechelys

 Chinlechelys (/tʃɪnəltʃɛliːs/ meaning Chinle turtle) is an extinct genus of stem-turtle belonging to Testudinata.
 It lived in the Norian age of the Late Triassic and is the oldest turtle known from North America.
 Among turtles it is unique, mostly because of its very thin shell.
 The type and only species, C. tenertesta, was named and described with the genus by Walter G. Joyce et al. in 2009.
 It was probably terrestrial, and was found by Joyce et al. to be closely related to Proganochelys, another terrestrial testudinatan.

 Discovery and naming

 Chinlechelys is known from only one assigned specimen, the holotype NMMNH P-16697 (New Mexico Museum of Natural History and Science) recovered from the Norian Bull Canyon Formation (New Mexico, United States).
 The skeleton consists of the middle of the carapace, the left hypoplastron, rear ribs, a neck spine, isolated osteoderms, and portions of the bridge.
 The materials were collected separately over several years, but exhibit the same preservation, features, and are all from the same area, so they were assigned to the same individual.

+Chinlechelys remains were later described from Petrified Forest National Park in Arizona, in strata of the Chinle Formation's Owl Rock Member.

 Etymology

 Chinlechelys tenertesta was named by Walter G. Joyce et al. in 2009.
-The generic name is derived from chinle, after the Triassic Chinle Group the holotype was found in, and chelys, Greek for "turtle".
+The generic name is derived from chinle, after the Triassic Chinle Group, and chelys, Greek for "turtle".
 Tener and testa and based on the Latin words for "delicate" and "shell", respectively, based on the thinness of its shell.
+Although the initial description regarded the Bull Canyon Formation as part of the Chinle Group, other studies consider these strata to be part of the Dockum Group instead.